digshake/CSJavaWUSTL/_sources/Module5-Methods/studio.rst

 Do these tests appear “complete and concise”?

-Finishing the code, arraySum() pt2
+Finishing the code for arraySum() pt2
 =====================

 If your code didn’t pass all tests update it until it does.
 (These test don’t have an intentional flaw for you to fix.)

-Array's as returned values, filledArray()
+Returning arrays in filledArray()
 =====================

   If working with a partner change who is at the keyboard